By Ashok Prasad, Founder, Niyyam

 - Strategy: SWP

-- The right strategy depends more on your life stage than market conditions
+Strategy selection depends more on your life stage than market conditions.

 Common Mistakes to Avoid